masaomi/test_depth_interview_ai_2025/README.md

 - `POST /api/chat` - Send a message in the interview
 - `GET /api/chat?session_id={id}` - Get conversation history

+## Acknowledgments

+This system was developed with reference to "みらいAIインタビュー（仮）Mirai AI Interview (TBD)" created by Takahiro Anno.
+Thank you very much.

 ## License

 MIT